-Like many others, I too wanted to move to the financial capital of India and the city of dreams – Mumbai for better career opportunities and I did so.
+Like many others, I, too, wanted to move to the financial capital of India and the city of dreams – Mumbai for better career opportunities, and I did so.

 Starting a venture during my articles and suffering a loss

-Unknown motivation and zeal to excel drove us to work after articles office hours, weekends and taking leaves turn by turn to build our project.
+Unknown motivation and zeal to excel drove us to work after articles office hours, weekends, and taking leaves turn by turn to build our project.

-Failed Business, Money lost and CA Final Exams
+Failed Business, Money Lost, and CA Final Exams

-The CA exams were nearing and the pressure was mounting.
+The CA exams were nearing, and the pressure was mounting.

-As young 20-year-olds our only option was to confess to our families about this!
+As young 20-year-olds, our only option was to confess to our families about this!
 Fortunately, after giving us an earful, they encouraged us to pursue our CA Finals with utmost dedication.

 Job hunting and getting another business idea

-The story of a Chartered Accountant doesn’t end but starts after qualifying and so did mine!
+The story of a Chartered Accountant doesn’t end but starts after qualifying, and so did mine!

-We received a great response and soon, our business took off with a small order.
-Enough work to keep us busy.
+We received a great response, and soon, our business took off with a small order—enough work to keep us busy.
 We also took a small loan to keep things going.

-Slowly and gradually our venture died and…here I was a CA Fresher with no job, a loan, and a failed business, yet again!
+Slowly and gradually, our venture died, and…here I was, a CA Fresher with no job, a loan, and a failed business, yet again!

-Finally taking up a job and focussing on specialization
+Finally, taking up a job and focussing on specialization

-Finally becoming a partner at a young age at a reputed CA firm
+Finally, I became a partner at a young age at a reputed CA firm

 Starting a business on the side while a Partner at a firm

-We started with one turf in Mumbai and now within eighteen months of operation, we are operating in 5 locations in Mumbai…maybe here is the redemption for all the failures so far!
+We started with one turf in Mumbai, and now, within eighteen months of operation, we are operating in 5 locations in Mumbai…maybe here is the redemption for all the failures so far!